 The SmartThings multisensors are smaller, but they are expensive if you don’t want the temperature and vibration functions.
 The Nyce sensors may work in your doorbell, just be sure to measure before purchasing.

-OR, you could take the cover off of any door sensor and hook a wires up to either side of the relay inside of the unit to bypass it with the one that you buy and place inside of the doorbell.
+OR, you could take the cover off of any door sensor and hook wires up to either side of the relay inside of the unit to bypass it with the one that you bought and place inside of the doorbell.
 If that’s not clear, just hit me up in the comments for questions.

 For the magnetic reed, you can pick up a pack of sensors with axial leads, but these are usually in glass tubes that are very fragile and aren’t designed to be used in a free-floating installation.
 So, save yourself time down the road and buy a packaged sensor.
 If you really want to go cheap, you could use hot glue or RTV to create a more durable housing for an axial reed relay.

-Of course, this assumes that you already have a home automation hub that you’ll use to pair with the sensor that you purchase.
+Of course, this assumes that you already have a smart home automation hub that you’ll use to pair with the sensor that you purchase.
 If not, you’ll need a hub or something like a Z-Wave stick to plug into your Raspberry Pi or a PC that stays on all the time.

 Here are some reviews if you’re in the market: